 And, if there are mistakes or unexpected happenings, they stay in!

-10. at Oberlin 1953 (Fantasy Records) – Quartet
+10. Jazz at Oberlin 1953 (Fantasy Records) – Dave Brubeck Quartet

 Recorded: 2 March 1953

 The young audience was very enthusiastic throughout the concert, which is audible on the recordings.
-Some say this concert made a legitimate field of musical study at Oberlin, the oldest coeducational liberal arts college in the US.
+Some say this concert made jazz a legitimate field of musical study at Oberlin, the oldest coeducational liberal arts college in the US.

 Recommended track: “The Way You Look Tonight”.

-9. Ellington at Newport (Columbus) – Orchestra
+9. Ellington at Newport (Columbus) – Duke Ellington Orchestra

 Recorded: 7 July 1956

-By the 1950s, big band music was becoming less popular and, as such, Ellington’s band was the only one that ever performed at the famous Newport Festival.
+By the 1950s, big band music was becoming less popular and, as such, Ellington’s band was the only one that ever performed at the famous Newport Jazz Festival.

-What may have been planned as a kind of ‘heritage’ act turned into one of the most famous live albums of all time, partly due to the epic 27-chorus solo taken by saxophonist Paul Gonsalves that connected two of Ellington’s classics, “Diminuendo” and “Crescendo in Blue”.
+What may have been planned as a kind of ‘heritage’ act turned into one of the most famous live jazz albums of all time, partly due to the epic 27-chorus solo taken by saxophonist Paul Gonsalves that connected two of Ellington’s classics, “Diminuendo” and “Crescendo in Blue”.

 The performance sent the audience into a frenzy; people danced and didn’t want the band to leave the stage.